 Standard – A home built under this category would be a step up from an economy home.
 A large percentage of homes would come under this category.
 You would expect to see the quality of the home jump from an economically built home.
 With a standard built home you may see some construction items that could also be found in both economy and custom categories.

 Custom – In a custom built home you are bound to see things that you will not find in either an economy or standard home.
 The quality of the materials used to construct the home as well as the amenities inside are going to be different.
 As an example you may see a higher level of finish woodworking, cabinetry, flooring selections and hot buttons like granite counter tops and stainless steel appliances.
 Custom homes are more unique and may have other architectural characteristics that make them more expensive to build such as intricate roof lines and higher end materials used on the facade such as stone or brick.

-Luxury – A luxury home is the creme de la creme.
+Luxury – A luxury home is the best of the best.
 These are the homes that are built with the highest grade construction materials.
 There is no expense spared on anything and the amenities seen inside the home are sometimes enough to make your mouth drop!
 It is not unusual to see such things as home theaters that rival going to the movies, indoor swimming pools, wine rooms and other such amenities.

 Of course it is possible for a home to fall somewhere between each of these categories but the four categories are enough to show you why using price per square foot to determine a homes value is a very poor measuring stick.

 Lets look at a quick example of two homes that are both 3000 square feet.
 They are both a year old.